President: Alan Case

 Alan was born and raised in Central Nebraska where in the 60's and half of the 70's pheasant hunting was very good.
 He and his brother were the dogs until his dad bought an English Setter in 1963.
 As a young adult Alan started waterfowl hunting and had a couple of lab mixes, one that was outstanding.
 He got his first black lab in 2001 and had him trained and that trainer got him started in the HRC.
 He lost him dove hunting to heat stroke, but bought his brother from the next litter, and had a wonderful yellow female.
 He trained her himself all the way up to her HRCH.
 I have owned and trained many labs since then.
 He became a judge and have AA started, and seasoned, and finished judge status.
 He saw the want for an HRC club here in western SD and has taken the steps to get this club started.
 He very much enjoys testing and hunting retrievers.

-Treasurer: Dale Christensen
+Vice President: Dale Christensen

 Dale and his wife, Mary Burns, are avid upland bird hunters and occasionally hunt waterfowl(under supervison of more experienced friends :-).